yeasy/learning_pickleball/en/05_serve.md

 * Serve to a designated area: 50 consecutive successful serves × 10 sets
 * Target: near the baseline, with precise control of spin and speed changes
-* Master 3 types of spin: topspin, flat/no-spin, and backspin, while serving from different positions
+* Master topspin and flat/no-spin serves while serving from different positions (backspin is worth knowing about, but is not a required skill — see 5.2)

 After you are proficient, you can practice serving different spins with the same movement, and returning the ball of different spins.